zs-eren/KPOP-BTS-Data-Project-DSA210/README.md

 - Release year
 - Estimated total sales

-These values are taken from publicly available album sales sources (such as chart and sales aggregation websites).
-After collecting the raw values, they are entered into a structured CSV file and cleaned for consistency (e.g., standardizing album names and ensuring numeric sales values).
+These parameters are gleaned from publicly accessible sources for album sales data (e.g., data aggregators that provide song hashtags).
+Once gathered from raw data sources, the data is stored within an organized CSV format for standardization to remove inconsistencies within the data set (e.g., to standardize song title names to remove variations).

-This file is stored as:
+This file is saved as: - `bts_album_sales.csv`: This contains the title, year, and estimated sales

-- `bts_album_sales.csv` — BTS album titles, release years, and estimated sales.

 ### Google Trends Popularity Data (Member & Group Popularity)